 Disclaimer: Some of the links below are affiliate links, which means if you choose to make a purchase, we will earn a small commission.
-This commission comes at no additional cost to you (we check this to be sure).
 We personally use these companies, and we recommend them because we think they make planning travel easier.
-Please don't feel obliged to buy, but if you are ready to book your next adventure and would like to support our website, clicking on these links is one way you can do this
+Find out more on our Disclaimer Page.

-Booking.com is our go-to site for accommodation, all around the world.
+This is the site where we book most of our accommodation, all around the world.
 With over 5 million listings in over 200 countries, free cancellation available on most rooms, and a very simple interface it is hard to go past this site.
 If you book through the site regularly you can receive additional savings and benefits through the Genius Loyalty Program too.

 In Asia, Agoda offers the broadest range of accommodation options by far.
 We are personally not fans of the site as it doesn’t seem to filter out rooms that are too small for families, but it really is the best accommodation site when in Asia, so we persevere.